-- 15dB of Attack: you can add or subtract up to 15dB on the attack knob.
+You can add or subtract up to 15dB on the attack knob.
 This amount was designed to give you enough headroom to mix at lower levels and still have the instruments hit through.

-- 24db of Sustain: The plugin lets you amplify or attenuate the sustain by up to 24dB.
+The plugin lets you amplify or attenuate the sustain by up to 24dB.
 This amount is here to let you experiment with extreme settings, but also so you can add the plugin to an effects bus and largely enhance it.

-- Side-Chain Filter: This knob allows you to choose the frequency at which you want to aim the transient designer.
+This knob allows you to choose the frequency at which you want to aim the transient designer.
 Use it to sweep through the audio and pick the sound that will trigger the plugin.